Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 Only when both an army and a fleet occupy the same coastal square, can fleets attack or assist armies or armies attack or assist fleets.

 ## Ferry
-Normaly armies cannot move into sea hexes.
-However a fleet in a sea hex adjascent to a coastal hex  can be ordered to ferry.
+Normally armies cannot move into sea hexes.
+However a fleet in a sea hex adjacent to a coastal hex  can be ordered to ferry.
 A ferry order designates a target army that is allowed to move op top of the fleet using a Move/Attack order.
-The commander of the fleet then chooses 1 hex adjascent to the fleet to deposit the army into, provided that hex is a valid place for the army to be.
+The commander of the fleet then chooses 1 hex adjacent to the fleet to deposit the army into, provided that hex is a valid place for the army to be.

-A valid place to deposit a ferried fleat can be a coastal hex, or another fleet that is also using the ferry action.
+A valid place to deposit a ferried fleet can be a coastal hex, or another fleet that is also using the ferry action.

 ![](../assets/warfare/FleetsGoFast.webp)

 In this way, fleets can be used to move armies across the sea, or to leapfrog armies along a coastline by skipping 1 or more hexes.
-Without the fleets needing to enter the coastal squares where they'd be susseptiple to attack by an army.
+Allowing armies to be moved surprisingly fast.
+And this can be often done without the fleets needing to enter the coastal squares where they'd be susceptible to attack by an army.

 ## Sabotage by Players
 When armies or fleets battle and especially when they stalemate, players have the rest of the week before the new orders are executed, to interfere with that stalemate.
 Successfully completing a quest  by engaging in a notable act of sabotage to weaken the army or fleet will count as an Assist for any unit attacking the sabotaged unit.
 Thereby changing the outcome of the battle and destroying a unit.